Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 Why was a chapter 15 case needed?

 The chapter 15 proceeding recognized and enforced the Israeli Part X debt arrangement for the parent company in the United States.
-The recognition and enforcement orders provided US effect to the Israeli confirmation order and included section 1145 relief for the CVR issuance.
+The Recognition Order and Enforcement Order provided US effect to the Israeli confirmation order and included section 1145 relief for the CVR issuance.

 What did shareholders receive?